Mission 003: Pacific Electric Trail to CLAREMONT

 NAVIGATION NOTES

-• Old Town Upland: The trail flows right into the heart of downtown.
-Don’t miss the short spur that leads directly to Lucky’s Coffee Roasters.
+Old Town Upland: The trail flows right into the heart of downtown.
+Don’t miss the turn that leads directly to Lucky’s Coffee Roasters.

 Suggested Stops